 You may also stumble upon offers to obtain an EIN, or Employer Identification Number.
 The IRS does issue EINs, but only businesses can use them for business costs.
 This means that you cannot legally obtain an EIN as an individual looking to improve your credit.
 You also cannot make up a home business, apply for an EIN and use that new number for a credit reset.
 It is a federal crime to obtain an EIN under false pretenses.
 In any case, the credit profile for your EIN is still tied to your SSN.

-You shouldn’t ever, under any circumstances purchase a CPN from a website.
+You shouldn’t ever, under any circumstances, try to purchase a CPN.
 These offers are fraudulent and don’t provide any credit repair or relief.
 At the very least, buying a CPN wastes money you should put towards repaying your loans in the first place.
 At worst, you could go to jail for fraud.
 There are better, more constructive ways to repair your credit.
 If you’re truly in a situation that calls for a CPN, contact your lawyer for assistance.

 Tips on Rebuilding Your Credit

-- Sometimes there’s nothing more you can do to repair your credit than waiting it out.
+- Sometimes you’ll just have to wait for your bad history to fall off your record.
 Generally, negative info stays on your credit report for seven years.
 If you can’t get a debt collection removed from your credit report, for example, it’ll stay there for seven years.
 However, as time goes on, the toll it takes on your report lessens.